 - Slightly wet your hands and divide the dough to form six even burger patties.
 Round and flatten each patty with your hands, then place it on the baking sheet.
 Bake on the middle rack of the oven for 30 minutes, then use a spatula to flip each patty.
 Return to the top rack of the oven and bake for an additional 10-15 minutes until both sides are golden and crispy.

-- Place each burger on a gluten free bun (or in a bowl with fresh greens!) and top with lettuce, cucumber and tahini sauce.
+- Place each burger on a gluten free bun (or in a bowl with fresh greens!) and top with lettuce, cucumber and.
 Serve warm.
 Store any leftover patties in the fridge for up to 5 days or in the freezer for up to 2 months.